codefreezefi/codefreeze.fi/_includes/faq.md

 And, if you'be read this far - please bring swimming suit.
 I know, we are in Finland and in Finland we go to sauna naked.
 That's true, except in (most) public saunas, where there can be anyone.
 And, swimming suit is nice when dipping into the rather refreshing water nearby the sauna.

  _#proTip_: To acclimatize ourselves (I do this too, and I've experienced the benefits already) - when we're taking a shower, let's turn the knob to the coldest and enjoy a really refreshing cold shower.
 For a few seconds (at start) and then few tens of seconds.
 Doing that, and freezing cold temperatures in Lapland don't feel that cold anymore.

+#### Wifi

+ * There is wifi at the main hall.
+It might work at the single/double rooms, but not in the cabins.
+ * Since we’re in Finland, a land with proper cellular coverage, there is good coverage everywhere around the site.
+Own SIM cards for local operator (DNA) can be organised.

 #### Attending Codefreeze with Children